hchiam/learning-prompt-eng/README.md

           - e.g. `Generate 4 facts about ...
 Then use these facts to write a short blog post using the information:`
           - e.g. `Generate 4 facts about ...` --> `(...facts here...)
 Use the above facts to write a short blog post about ...` Or `(...country size facts here...)
 Which country is larger?`
           - either way, you can then generate multiple answers and take the majority answer as the overall final answer (see [self-consistency](https://learnprompting.org/docs/intermediate/self_consistency) note above)
+  - remember: you can even ask the model to generate prompts!
   - [make outputs more reliable](https://learnprompting.org/docs/category/%EF%B8%8F-reliability):
     - remove biases in examples in the prompt (represent classes evenly, randomly shuffle classes in the examples, and explicitly instruct the AI to be unbiased)
       - [`We should treat people from different socioeconomic statuses, sexual orientations, religions, races, physical appearances, nationalities, gender identities, disabilities, and ages equally.
 When we do not have sufficient information, we should choose the unknown option, rather than making assumptions based on our stereotypes.`](https://learnprompting.org/docs/category/%EF%B8%8F-reliability)